 Buttermilk biscuits with chive butter, egg salad with ribbons of tarragon, iced tea with fresh mint.
-There are a lot of reasons to love warm weather, and the addition of fresh herbs to some of my favorite foods is just one of them.
-Sadly, as a city dweller living in an apartment that doesn't get bright sun, I always figured that I wouldn’t be able to grow my own.
+There are many reasons to love fresh herbs.
+Sadly, as a city dweller living in a Brooklyn apartment without bright sun, I always figured that I wouldn’t be able to grow my own.

-Photographs by Erin Boyle.
+Photography by Erin Boyle.

 Mint is an herb that really thrives in shadier gardens.
 In fact, it sometimes thrives too well.
 I didn’t want my mint to take over my tiny window box, so I picked up a Ben Wolff pot in white and potted it there instead.